Acts 1

 I think this is important for us all to understand because when Luke refers to our Lord Jesus Christ, he’s referring to the same Lord Jesus Christ who was there at the very start of all things.

-74 times the Name Jesus is found throughout the Book of Acts.
-24 times the Name Christ is mentioned throughout the Book of Acts.
-102 times the Name Lord in reference to Jesus Christ is mentioned throughout the Book of Acts.
+Seventy-four times the Name Jesus is found throughout the book. twenty-four times the Name Christ is mentioned throughout the book.
+One hundred and two times the Name Lord, in reference to Jesus Christ is mentioned throughout the book.

 I’m no Biblical scholar, but if our Lord Jesus Christ is Luke’s favourite topic, then we need to ask the question, why?
-If we know that Jesus was there in the beginning and we know He became human and walked among us, we also need to understand that He is going to be the One who will meet us when we die, Hebrews 9:27.
+If we know that Jesus was there in the beginning and we know He became human and walked among us, we also need to understand that He is going to be the One who will meet us when we die, 2 Corinthians 5:8 / Hebrews 9:27.

-There’s a time coming when everyone on this planet past and present, every demon in hell is going to realise that Jesus Christ was there in the beginning and Jesus Christ was God in the flesh who walked among us, Philippians 2:9-11.
+There’s a time coming when everyone on this planet past and present, every demon in hell is going to realise that Jesus Christ was there in the beginning and Jesus Christ was God in the flesh who walked among us, John 1:1-4 / John 1:14 / Philippians 2:9-11.

 It’s not a question of ‘if’, it’s a question of ‘when.’
 Jesus Christ is coming back, Acts 1:11, and a day has been set when Jesus will return and He will judge us everyone past and present, Acts 17:29-31.

-Luke also tells us that Jesus gave His disciples instructions through the Holy Spirit.
+Luke also tells us that Jesus gave His disciples instructions through the Holy Spirit, Acts 1:2.
 The apostles were the ones who received those instructions from Christ.
 But why the apostles, why these guys?

 The reason Jesus chose these guys was that they had spent a lot of time with Jesus while His work was being done here on earth.
-Jesus was teaching them the truth concerning His kingdom.
-For forty days, the resurrected King taught His chosen apostles important truths concerning the kingdom of God.
+Jesus was teaching them the truth concerning His kingdom, Acts 1:3.
+For forty days, the resurrected King taught His chosen apostles important truths concerning the kingdom of God, Acts 1:3.

-In other words, He was teaching them about the church.
-From the time leading up to Jesus’ death to the time of Jesus’ ascension, He spoke to His apostles through the promised Holy Spirit, John 16:12-13.
+In other words, He was teaching them about the church, Matthew 16:18.
+From the time leading up to Jesus’ death, to the time of Jesus’ ascension, He spoke to His apostles through the promised Holy Spirit, Acts 1:4 / John 16:12-13.

 And so, in the truest sense, we can honestly see in the Book of Acts, the acts of Jesus Christ as seen in the workings of the Holy Spirit in the lives of the apostles.